al26p/PPC_Market/README.md

 - @al26p
 - @AeredrenInsa

+### Setup
+install required requirements :

+`pip3 install -r requirements.txt`

+(Tkinter is needed too. should be installed by default.
+Otherwise, google it ;) )

-### How to launch the simulatio
+### How to launch the simulation
 The main.py script launch all the process of the simulation.
-Just type 'python3 main.py'
+Just type

+`python3 main.py`

 To stop, press enter ('STOP' should appears, multiples press can be mandatory)